ParvatisGitHub/Towny-Flags/README.md

 # Towny-Flags
-Adds the ability for nations and towns to choose a flag that shows on webmaps `*****************************************************************************`<br/>
+Adds the ability for nations and towns to choose a flag that shows on webmaps and town status screens `*****************************************************************************`<br/>
 `**      //\\                                                               **`<br/>
 `**      \\//                                                               **`<br/>